The 6 best Aisera alternatives for AI support automation in 2026

 Your AI is stuck in a silo

-Some AI platforms are at their best only when they're pulling information from their own, neatly organized knowledge base.
-This is a massive problem for most companies.
-Your team's collective brain is likely scattered across dozens of places, like internal guides in Google Docs, project specs in Confluence, and thousands of past helpdesk tickets.
-An AI that can't access all of that is working with one hand tied behind its back, leading to half-baked or just plain wrong answers.
+Some AI platforms work best only when pulling from their own organized knowledge base.
+For most companies, this is a real constraint.
+Your team's collective knowledge lives in dozens of places: internal guides in Google Docs, project specs in Confluence, and thousands of past helpdesk tickets.
+An AI that can't reach all of that is working with an incomplete picture, which leads to partial or inaccurate answers.

 What to look for in the best Aisera alternatives